 Did you hear that sound?
 It was the internet exploding because someone combined the internet’s two favorite topics: cats and pizza.
-Create your own internet phenomenon—and get all those sweet Insta likes—by DIYing this pizza cat costume.
+Create your own internet phenomenon—and get all those sweet social media likes—by DIYing this pizza cat costume.
 Simply cut brown, yellow, and red felt to the appropriate shapes and sizes, and hand-stitch or fabric glue the pieces together.
-Not very crafty?
-You can buy a pre-made pizza cat costume, too.Continue to 3 of 16 below.
+If you're not very crafty, there are also pre-made pizza cat costumes available.

 Jon Snow Cat